tdobson/recipe-book/recipes/build-your-own-pizza.md

 5. Serve hot.

 ## Notes
-- Tim prefers non-breds from Tesco rather than a regular pizza.
+- Tim prefers naan-breads from Tesco rather than a regular pizza.
-- Tim doesn't need tomato paste on his non-breds; he can eat them plain.
+- Tim doesn't need tomato paste on his naan-breads; he can eat them plain.
 - The toppings can be adjusted based on personal preference and what's available in the fridge.
 - This meal is easily customizable for different dietary needs.